argonne-lcf/AR2023/02_features/nexus-iri.md

    credit= "Argonne National Laboratory"
 %}

 For over a decade, the ALCF has been working to develop tools and methods to integrate its powerful computing resources with experiments.
 The ALCF’s IRI efforts include a number of successful collaborations that demonstrate the efficacy of combining its supercomputers with experiments for near real-time data analysis.
-Merging ALCF supercomputers with the APS has been a significant focus of the lab’s IRI-related research, but the work has also involved collaborations with facilities ranging from DIII-D National Fusion Facility in California to CERN’s Large Hadron Collider (LHC) in Switzerland.
+[Merging ALCF supercomputers with the APS] (www.alcf.anl.gov/news/bright-lights-big-data-how-argonne-bringing-supercomputing-and-x-rays-together-scientific) has been a significant focus of the lab’s IRI-related research, but the work has also involved collaborations with facilities ranging from [DIII-D National Fusion Facility] (www.alcf.anl.gov/news/close-computation-far-away-demand-analysis-fuels-frontier-science) in California to [CERN’s Large Hadron Collider (LHC)] (www.alcf.anl.gov/news/argonne-team-brings-leadership-computing-cern-s-large-hadron-collider) in Switzerland.

 These collaborations have led to the creation of new capabilities for on-demand computing and managing complex workflows, giving the lab valuable experience to support the DOE IRI initiative.
 Argonne also operates several resources and services that are key to realizing the IRI vision.

--	The ALCF's Polaris and Aurora systems are powerful supercomputers with advanced capabilities for simulation, AI, and data analysis.
+-	The ALCF's [Polaris] (www.alcf.anl.gov/polaris) and [Aurora] (www.alcf.anl.gov/aurora) systems are powerful supercomputers with advanced capabilities for simulation, AI, and data analysis.
--	The ALCF AI Testbed provides researchers with access to novel AI accelerators for data-intensive tasks and AI workloads, including training, inference, large language models, and computer vision models.
+-	The [ALCF AI Testbed] (www.alcf.anl.gov/alcf-ai-testbed) provides researchers with access to novel AI accelerators for data-intensive tasks and AI workloads, including training, inference, large language models, and computer vision models.
--	The ALCF Community Data Co-Op (ACDC) provides large-scale data storage capabilities, offering a portal that makes it easy to share data with external collaborators across the globe.
+-	The [ALCF Community Data Co-Op (ACDC)] (www.acdc.alcf.anl.gov) provides large-scale data storage capabilities, offering a portal that makes it easy to share data with external collaborators across the globe.
--	Globus, a research automation platform created by researchers at Argonne and the University of Chicago, is a not-for-profit service used to manage high-speed data transfers, computing workflows, data collection and other tasks for experiments.
+-	[Globus] (www.globus.org), a research automation platform created by researchers at Argonne and the University of Chicago, is a not-for-profit service used to manage high-speed data transfers, computing workflows, data collection and other tasks for experiments.

 # Streamlining Science